jmhutchison/QGIS-Training-Manual/animal_health/exercise1.rst

 --------------------------------------------------------------------------------

 Open QGIS.
-Using the :guilabel:`Add Vector Layer` button, add the following layers from the course exercise data:
+Using the :guilabel:`Add Vector Layer` button, add the following layers from the course exercise data, from the folder *ISIKHNAS*:

 * :kbd:`Sulawesi`
 * :kbd:`Sul_sthn_dist`